Increase Product Quality with 3D Vision

 Simply put, the additional third dimension (Z) allows the robot to scan, visualize, measure, and perfectly find and control a part in any position.

-Benefits of 3D Vision:
+Benefits of 3D Vision

 The reason to take a leap and install new technology is that in the long run it costs your company less.

 The efficiency of 3D Vision doesn’t stop with speed, it also can greatly aid in product quality control.
-The 3D vision system’s cameras can 100% certify the part you are sending to the customer; a trait that a human can’t maintain over a extended time period.
+The 3D vision system’s cameras can 100% certify the part you are sending to the customer; a trait that a human can’t maintain over an extended time period.
 Ultimately this avoids costly mistakes and is also able to guarantee protection against product returns.

 Robot vision gives integrators freedom from fixturing to locate parts.
 The vision systems are able to save time and money as you can simply run a different program instead of swapping fixtures.